Pain, the brain and the spine

 Why is my spinal condition painful?

 Pain is a complex unpleasant experience imagined to result from imagined or real tissue damage.
 Acute spinal pain is classically thought to be linked to a biological process such as inflammation, pressure or blood flow changes.
+In the acute phase it is the body's 'alarm system' and warns us of danger.
 This process lasts approximately 3-4 months.

-To summarise, pain is often a complex interplay between your mind, beliefs, fears and biology.
+The psychology of pain is very complex and discussed in depth by the references in the Spinal Health section - it is well acknowledged that unresolved emotional trauma, grief, conflict, catastrophic thinking and unhelpful beliefs can all affect outcomes.
+To summarise, pain is often a complex interplay between your mind, beliefs, fears, activity and biology (see diagrams below).
 This is the reason that to simply consider that surgery can be a 'magic bullet' for pain without the best possible conditions being present in the mind and body of the patient before surgery is often bound to lead to failure.